Key Takeaways

 Step 1: Submit Form G-28

-Step 2: Get an employment offer
+Step 2: Get an Employment Offer

 Step 3: File a Labor Condition Application with the Department of Labor

-Employers must apply to receive the Labor Condition Application (LCA) by filling out Form ETA9035E.
-This is one of many H1B transfer requirements to hire foreign workers and guarantees fair treatment of individuals traveling from abroad for work and fair compensation during their tenure.
+This is one of many H1B transfer requirements for hiring foreign workers.
+It guarantees the fair treatment of individuals traveling from abroad for work and fair compensation during their tenure.

 The LCA is also an official agreement outlining that the new employer is, in fact, allowed to hire foreign workers.
 Once the Department of Labor approves the application, employers and applicants may continue the H1B visa transfer process.